I believe that both programming and music are at their best when they are shared experiences.

 of Open Source is that shared creation experience, when we build something amazing together with a group.

-In both fields, it doesn't actually matter if you have professional experience or not.
+In both fields, it doesn't matter if you have professional experience or not.
 I don't want my sing-along

 audience to have degrees in music, and I don't want my beta testers or documentation writers to be professional